ryanoasis/nerd-fonts/patched-fonts/Hack/readme.md

 ## Acknowledgments

-We would like to acknowledge and thank the [jsDelivr](https://www.jsdelivr.com/) team for their excellent web font CDN service and outstanding Hack project support.
+We would like to acknowledge and thank the [jsDelivr](https://www.jsdelivr.com/) and [cdnjs](https://cdnjs.com) teams for their support of the Hack project through their free web font CDN services.
+We greatly appreciate the tremendous support of open source software development by the [Semaphore CI](https://semaphoreci.com/) team.
+Their free CI testing service and rapid, excellent technical support have been tremendous assets for our project.
+Lastly, a huge thanks go out to all of those who do the unrecognized work to get Hack out there to users so that it is easy to access, install, upgrade, and use.
+There are redistribution package managers, review committee members, testers, and others across platforms/distros/applications who perform this thankless work and often go unrecognized.
+Your efforts are much appreciated.

 ## License

-**Hack** work is &copy; 2017 Source Foundry Authors.
+**Hack** work is &copy; 2018 Source Foundry Authors.
 MIT License

 **Bitstream Vera Sans Mono** &copy; 2003 Bitstream, Inc. (with Reserved Font Names _Bitstream_ and _Vera_).
 Bitstream Vera License.